seihoukei/svelte-game-template/README.md

 ### Save states

 Saves are stored in localStorage fields with given game prefix.
+Metadata can be added within `metaFunction` to add easily extractable info to display at save menu.
 Save data is JSONified, then compressed using a worker (to avoid blocking the main thread if save data is big), then metadata is prepended.
 First part of save string before `.` is base64-encoded metadata json.
-Metadata includes save version, and if save format changes over time it's possible to add save updates, but so far it's to be hardcoded in SaveStateManager.
+Metadata includes save version, and if save format changes over time it's possible to update save within `versionFunction`.
+`offlineFunction` can be modified to process offline time in a different manner.